stankur/stankur/README.md

 - I love exploring new things
 - I love trying hard to achieve one thing at a time
 - I have more screen time than socializing time
-- Single (because of the previous point)
+- Single (mainly because of previous point)

 Thank you for reading :)